stulp/chordfinder/README.md

 ![ChordFinder application](images/chordfinderapplication.png)

-When I used to be in indie rock bands (*sheds tear...*) part of the songwriting process would be to try modifications of existing chords, e.g. play a B major on the 7th fret, and play the high b and e strings open.
+When I used to be in indie rock bands (e.g. "Vital Items", ["Raisin"](http://freekstulp.net/bands/raisin.jpg), "Mantazzo", ["The Unknown Host"](http://freekstulp.net/bands/theunknownhost.jpg), [""Minor Problems""](http://freekstulp.net/bands/minor_problems.jpg), *sheds tear...*) part of the songwriting process would be to try modifications of existing chords, e.g. play a B major on the 7th fret, and play the high b and e strings open.
 It sounds nice and gritty, but as an autodidact, I wouldn't know what those chords are called.
 This app helped me with that, i.e. figuring out that the above chord is a B11.
 Then I would write the chords down on a piece of paper, e.g. Cmaj7, B11, D6*9, and explain to my bandmates, it's just C, B, D on the higher frets, but always play the b and e strings open.
 In programming, this would be frowned upon as "a workaround" ;-)

+There's a [manual for the application](#manual) and also a section about [finding chords](#finding-chords), i.e. the approach (algorithm) used to determine the chords from the notes.

 ## Installation